 - Once the session is over, the standard result is that the client can recall the traumatic event, but there is no negative emotion attached to it.
 It has become a “neutral” event.

 The benefit of neutralizing a traumatic memory is that once it is processed in the brain, the negative emotional ties to that event dissipate, but so do all symptoms of re-experiencing and re-living the trauma.
 It truly becomes a past event in the brain.

 We first establish the traumatic event the Client wishes to work on that day.
-If it’s the first session, and there is more than one past traumatic event, we recommend working on either the first trauma or the worst trauma.
+If it’s our first session together, and there is more than one past traumatic event, I recommend working on either the first trauma or the worst trauma.